 Money: Master the Game by Tony Robbins

 Say what you will about Tony (ha, I use his first name like he’s my friend), but he has some really great nuggets of information anyone can learn from.
 When I first heard about this book, I was really skeptical, but Tony has written a pretty easy read.
+It’s no wonder this book is on many other people’s list as one of the best personal finance books of all time.

 Tony took the time to interview people who are considered world financial experts for this book.
 Think Warren Buffett and Steve Forbes.
 The book is structured as a 7 step blueprint to help you “master” the game, or achieve financial freedom.